 Grand Prismatic Spring; Yellowstone National Park, Wyoming

 Located in Yosemite National Park, the Grand Prismatic Spring is just one of many natural wonders that inspire visitors every day inside of the park.
-The Grand Prismatic Spring, noted for its unique collection of microbial mats that give off its bright colors, is actually the largest hot spring in America (about as deep as a ten-story building) and the third largest in the entire world.
+The rainbow-colored hot spring is actually the largest in America (about as deep as a 10-story building) and the third largest in the entire world.
 Best of all, it's only a short hike to see this spectacular sight.

 Mammoth Cave; Mammoth Cave National Park, Kentucky

 Mammoth Cave National Park boasts a series of caves that are actually the longest in the world, spanning an impressive 400 miles long.
-Visitors can experience Mammoth Cave in a number of different ways, from easy walking tours, to a stop at the "Frozen Niagara," to historic and geologic tours focusing on aspects of the cave system that makes it one of the most special on the planet.
+Visitors can experience Mammoth Cave in a number of different ways, from tours of the "Frozen Niagara" to historic and geologic tours.

-Pro tip: Find peace of mind at the Serenity Hill Bed and Breakfast, which offers a country ambiance with immense gardens, a spacious front porch, and country-style rooms.
+Pro tip: Find peace of mind at the Serenity Hill Bed and Breakfast, which offers a country ambiance with immense gardens and a spacious front porch.
 And for more majestic caves that won't require a passport, here are The 23 Most Magical Caves in the United States.